Weak geodesic rays in the space of K\"ahler potentials and the class E(X,\omega): Introduction and main results

 \emph{Acknowledgement.} I would like to thank L. Lempert for his guidance and for his patience during the years.
-I would also like to thank Y. A. Rubinstein for useful discussions which inspired some of the results in this paper.
+I would also like to thank S. Boucksom, M. Jonsson, Y.A.
+Rubinstein for useful discussions.
+Special thanks goes to J. Ross and D. Witt-Nystr\"om for allowing me to include their proof of Theorem \ref{RWN_main}.
+Finally, I would like to thank the anonymous referee for his suggestions that improved the paper greatly.